dockstore/dockstore-documentation/docs/docker_instructions.md

                 ||     ||
 ```

-Now try getting the whale to say "Hello [your name]!".
+Now try getting the cow to say "Hello [your name]!".

 ### Part B - Exploring Containers
 We will now try running a container with [Samtools](https://www.htslib.org/) installed to convert a SAM file to a BAM file.
 Refer to the [part B readings](#part-b-readings) if you need a refresher on the content taught in the training.